-I want to quote Mikey from his post announcing these prompts last year:
+I want to quote Mikey from his post announcing these prompts in the past:

 People often ask me, “How do I stand out in an essay?” or something to that effect.
 As MIT admissions officers, our primary goal in reading these essays is to get to know you, the applicant.
 It’s not to be wowed, or feel like we need to read the most unique piece of writing we’ve ever seen.
 Over my ten years of working in admissions, I’ve probably read over 100,000 essays; after a certain point, there’s just no such thing as a truly *unique* essay.
 So worry less about coming up with something we’ve never read before (because we most likely have anyways), and focus more on making sure your essays authentically convey who you are (or some aspect of who you are).
 If I, the reader, am able to learn something new about you, then you’ve written a great response and the essay has served its purpose.

-Lots of bloggers have posted about their own approach to essays (see, e.g., this post by me, this one by Krystal, and this one by Chris S.).
+Lots of bloggers have posted about their own approach to essays (see, e.g., this post by me, this one by Krystal, this one by Chris S, and this hyper-recent one by Nisha D.).
 But mostly, as Mikey said, I’d advise you to be strategically nonstrategic in your own essays, and not try to get into our (or anyone else’s) headspace for your essays.
-One tip for checking this: give your essays to a good friend and ask if they can recognize you in the words as written.
-If so, it’s probably a good essay for these purposes; if not, then you might reconsider whether this essay is doing the work it is supposed to do.

 Good luck, and happy writing!